By: Brandy Campbell | Posted: September 26, 2017

 Caption

-God worked through the Van Heerdens who felt that tug to sponsor, to give.
-He worked in the life of Joseph, desperate to help his family but just needing a boost.
+God worked through sponsors who felt that tug to sponsor, to give.
+He worked in the life of Joseph, who was desperate to help his family but just needed a boost.
 A surprise gift.

-And He works still through Benedicta.
-A shy 11-year-old who has seen God’s gifts up close and will never forget His work in her family.
+And he works still through Benedicta, a shy girl who has seen God’s gifts up close and will never forget his work in her family.
 Her gratitude is wide — she is just as thankful for her letters from Chris and Meg as her family is for their store and the security it brings.
-One day she’ll understand more, but for today, her message for Chris and Meg is simple.
+One day she’ll understand more, but for today, her message for Chris and Meg is simple:

 “Thank you for taking care of my family.”